Optimal Adaptive Learning in Uncontrolled Restless Bandit Problems: Introduction

+Let $f(t)$ be a non-negative, increasing function which sets a condition on the accuracy of the estimates.
+If $C^k_i(t) < f(t)$ for some $k \in {\cal K}$, $i \in S^k$, the player explores at time $t$.
+Otherwise, the player exploits at time $t$.
+In an exploration step, in order to update the estimate of $p^k_{ij}, j \in S^k$, the player keeps playing arm $k$ until state $i$ is observed, and then plays arm $k$ one more time to observe the state following $i$. \rdec{Note that in between the player can update other estimates depending on what states are observed.} Then the player forms the following sample mean estimates of the transition probabilities:

+If AREP is in the exploitation phase at time $t$, then the player first computes $\hat{\psi_t}$, the estimated belief at time $t$, using the set of estimated transition probability matrices $\hat{\boldsymbol{P}}_t$.
+Then, it solves the AROE using $\hat{\boldsymbol{P}}_t$, to which the solution is given by $\hat{g}_t$ and $\hat{h}_t$.
+For now we will ignore complexity issues and assume the player can compute the solution at every time step. \rdec{More is discussed in the Conclusion.} This solution is used to compute the indices (given on line 17 of AREP) as

+for each action $u \in U$ at estimated belief $\hat{\psi_t}$. ${\cal I}_t (\hat{\psi}_t, u)$ represents the advantage of choosing action $u$ starting from information state $\hat{\psi}_t$, i.e, the sum of gain and bias.
+After computing the indices for each action, the player selects the action with the highest index.
+In case of a tie, one of the actions with the highest index is randomly selected.
+Note that it is possible to update the state transition probabilities even in the exploitation phase given that the arms selected at times $t-1$ and $t$ are the same.
+Thus $C^k_i(t)$ may also increase in an exploitation phase, and the number of explorations may be smaller than the number of explorations needed in the worst case, where the estimates are only updated during exploration steps.

+In subsequent sections we will bound the strong regret of AREP by bounding the number of times a suboptimal arm selection is made at any information state.
+Since there are infinitely many information states, our approach to bounding the sum of the number of suboptimal plays is to introduce a finite partition of the space of information states.
+We do this in the next section.
+For the remainder of the paper we will denote AREP by $\alpha$.

-Note that even when the agent is given the optimal policy for the infinite horizon average reward problem, it may not be able to play optimally because he does not know the exact belief $\psi_t$ at time $t$.
-In this case, in order for the agent to play optimally, there should be an $\epsilon>0$ such that if $||\psi_t - \hat{\psi}_t||_1 < \epsilon$, the set of actions that are optimal in $\hat{\psi}_t$ should be a subset of the set of actions that are optimal in $\psi_t$.
+Note that even if the player knows the optimal policy as a function of the belief state for any time horizon $T$, it may not be able to play optimally because it does not know the exact belief $\psi_t$ at time $t$.
+One way to ensure that the player plays optimally in this case is to show that there exists an $\epsilon>0$ such that if $||\psi_t - \hat{\psi}_t||_1 < \epsilon$, the optimal actions in $\hat{\psi}_t$ belong to a subset of the set of optimal actions in $\psi_t$.
 This is indeed the case, and we prove it by exploiting the continuity of the solution to (\ref{s:urestls:eqn:AROE}) under Assumption \ref{s:urestls:assump:1}.